-Two programs were developed and implemented in the 2015 fiscal year: the "In-home detention" (IHD) program, and the "Enhanced In-home detention" (EIHD) program.
+Two community-based supervision programs are operated by Scott County Juvenile Diversion Programs: the "In-home detention" (IHD) program, and the "Enhanced In-home detention" (EIHD) program.
 These types of community-based supervision programs have proven to be effective at reducing recidivism without the use incarceration.
 By utilizing the same staff to provide all three services, stronger relationships can be built between staff and residents as well as resident's families.
 The relationship no longer ends at discharge, but continues as the juveniles' transition back into the community.
 The benefit the child receives from these programs is significant.
 They have minimal disruptions to their daily life as they continue to attend their school, their church, continue working, and remain close to their families.
 Meanwhile they are closely supervised to ensure the safety of the community.

-The IHD program was implemented in August 2014 and is the least restrictive and intrusive service option.
+The IHD program is the least restrictive and intrusive service option.
 Typically the program lasts 2-4 weeks.
 The IHD program consists of juveniles signing a contract to stay within their home residence at all times, with the exceptions of school, work, church, or court appointments.
 IHD staff members typically perform three unannounced phone checks and one unannounced face-to-face check daily to ensure the juvenile is abiding by the contract.
 IHD staff then report adherence to the contract as well as violations to Juvenile Court Officers.
 In the case of a violation, Juvenile Court Officers have the option to detain youth at the juvenile detention center or extend the contract for a longer length of time.

-The Enhanced In-home detention program was implemented in April 2015.
-The EIHD program is more intensive than IHD as it utilizes GPS-enabled ankle bracelets to monitor client location and movements.
+The Enhanced In-home detention program is more intensive than IHD as it utilizes GPS-enabled ankle bracelets to monitor client location and movements.
 The software utilized with the GPS enabled bracelet allows staff to view a client's location 24-hours a day as well as track location and movements during any particular time period.
 EIHD staff members are alerted via text message if a client leaves the home without permission or enters a prohibited area.
 With the exception of wearing the tracking device, the EIHD program delivery and reporting to Court Officers is the identical to the IHD program.